Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Ion solvation

 The contribution of short-range ion--solvent correlations to the solvation energy is given \cite{zhang2025structured} by $\int\text{d}\mathbf{r}\ \alpha \rho(\mathbf{r})\rho_\text{pol}(\mathbf{r})$, where $\rho_\text{pol}$ denotes the solvent polarization charge density.
 Negative values of $\alpha$ imply that short-range ion--solvent correlations partially cancel the electrostatic interactions between the ionic charge and the solvent polarization charge.
 This partial cancellation destabilizes the electrostatically ordered solvation structure, thereby weakening solvation.
-Consequently, a negative $\alpha$ corresponds to a net short-range repulsive interaction between the ion and the solvent, whereas a positive $\alpha$ corresponds to a net short-range attractive interaction.
+Consequently, a negative $\alpha$ corresponds to a net short-range repulsive interaction between the ion and solvent, whereas a positive $\alpha$ corresponds to a net short-range attractive interaction.
 A more negative value of $\alpha$, as used for alkali metal cations in FIG.~\ref{fig: comparison of solvation energies}, indicates a stronger net repulsion between the cation and water molecules.
 In addition, a smaller value of $n$ corresponds to a more broadly distributed ionic charge for cations.
 Together, these two factors exclude water molecules farther away from the cationic surface than from the anionic surface.
-As a result, the stronger cation--water repulsion combined with the more smeared charge distribution leads to a larger effective Born radius for alkali metal cations relative to halide anions, thereby giving rise to charge hydration asymmetry.
+This can be seen from the ion--water radial distribution functions (RDFs).
+For example, although $\text{Na}^+$ has a smaller ionic crystal radius than $\text{Cl}^-$, the first peak of the $\text{Na}^+$--$\text{O}$ RDF occurs at a larger distance from the ion center than the first peak of the $\text{Cl}^-$--$\text{H}$ RDF\cite{dang1991ion}.
+This observation indicates that, relative to its ionic crystal size, water molecules remain farther from the cationic surface.
+Therefore, the stronger cation--water repulsion combined with the more smeared charge distribution in our solvation model leads to a larger Born radius for alkali metal cations relative to halide anions, thereby giving rise to charge hydration asymmetry.
+The present model provides a phenomenological rationalization of this effect based on a simple solvation formula in Eq.~\eqref{equ: solvation energy}, rather than a detailed microscopic explanation.
+More specific microscopic origins proposed in the literature include stronger dispersion interactions of the highly polarizable halide anions\cite{duignan2013continuum}, solvent orientation effects\cite{hunenberger2015single}, asymmetry in the charge distribution of water molecules\cite{mobley2008charge}, and differences in the water density within the hydration shells of anions and cations\cite{dinpajooh2015free}.